Paris has been a gluten-free beacon of love and carbs for us over the last two years.

 Pierre Herme, 6th

 Perhaps the most famous macaron purveyor in Paris, Pierre lives up to all the hype.
 The cookies are light and tender, while the filling isn’t too sweet.
 More importantly, they offer a variety of surprising and creative combinations.
 My favorite was the half raspberry, half pistachio, and the pomegranate and cream.
+Most recently I had the passion fruit chocolate and it was incredible.

 Le Grand Bain, 9th